LIHPC-Computational-Geometry/coupe/tools/README.md

     - apply-part encodes a partition in a mesh file for visualization.
     - apply-weight encodes a weight distribution in a mesh file for visualization,
-    - medit2svg outputs an SVG given a MEDIT mesh file, for use with the two above tools,
+    - mesh-svg outputs an SVG given a mesh file, for use with the two above tools,
     - mesh-dup and mesh-refine increase the size of a mesh by either duplicating the vertices or splitting its elements into smaller ones, respectively,
     - mesh-reorder changes the order of mesh elements.